 The learning units include the neuroscience supporting the theory of sensory integration and an overview of all sensory systems.
 You will enhance your clinical reasoning skills and be able to draw on knowledge of sensory systems and sensory integration theory and research to support your clinical observations and interventions.

 In addition, you will have your own E-Mentor who will support your individual learning needs with online groups offering peer learning support.

 Assessment period for Coursework 1: This assessment will be made available at the start of week 8 of the course.
-Once students log on to do the assessment they have an hour to complete.
+Once students log they have an hour to complete it.
 Students must have completed the assessment by the end of the 16th week from the start of the module.

 60% Online clinical scenarios, across a range of client groups across the lifespan, are presented for critical evaluation, application of Ayres' sensory integration and evidence of current neuroscience knowledge and understanding and emerging clinical critical thinking.

 This assessment involves answering a set of short answer questions on two clinical scenarios.